MonashTS/tempo/README.md

 **Note:** The previous version `v0.0.1` can be found in the tags.
 The current version does not yet contain all the code and applications that use to be there.
+In particular, the Java implementations of the distances are in the v0.0.1.
 If you need them, check the tags!

 If you are using tempo in your research, please cite